- NB: Document updated for OpenViBE 2.1.0 (21.May.2018).

 The classic OpenViBE way to send stimulations and data to external applications is the VRPN protocol.
 See the tutorial here.
 It is not very convenient for sending multichannel data, but for stimulations it is appropriate.
 VRPN can also receive stimulations and small-scale numeric data into OpenViBE.

-Data and stimulations can also be sent using the TCP/IP protocol, if no ‘exotic’ dependencies are wanted.
-The TCP/IP can also be more efficient if large amounts of data are to be sent.
+Data and stimulations can be sent using the TCP/IP protocol, if no ‘exotic’ dependencies are wanted.
+The TCP/IP approach is efficient for large amounts of data.
 The corresponding box is called the TCP Writer.
 In Acquisition Server, the Generic Telnet Reader driver can receive signal data over TCP/IP.
 The telnet driver can be configured to accept the TCP Writer box stream format.

 LabStreamingLayer is another protocol for exchanging data and stimulations between streaming applications.
 It can be used with a corresponding box, see here for a description.
 OpenViBE Acquisition Server also has LSL plugins both to receive and send numeric data and stimulations.

 OpenSoundControl is usually used to control synthetizers, but can also be used as a general output channel from OpenViBE Designer to anything that can receive data from an OSC controller.
 For details, see the box documentation.
 At the moment OSC can not be used to send data into OpenViBE, only out from it.

 Python and Matlab